metal-stack-cloud/cli/docs/metal_tenant_create.md

 ### Options

 ```
+      --avatar-url string       the avatar url of the tenant to create
       --bulk-output             when used with --file (bulk operation): prints results at the end as a list. default is printing results intermediately during the operation, which causes single entities to be printed in a row.
       --description string      the description of the tenant to create
+      --email string            the email of the tenant to create
   -f, --file string             filename of the create or update request in yaml format, or - for stdin.

                                 Example: